 Total fee income is earned through third-party capital management as well as various joint ventures and certain structured retrocession agreements to which we are a party.
 Joint ventures include DaVinciRe, Top Layer Re, Vermeer and certain entities investing in Langhorne.
 Managed funds include Upsilon Fund and Medici.
-Structured reinsurance products include Fibonacci Re, as well as certain other reinsurance contracts which transfer risk to capital.
+Structured reinsurance products and other includes Fibonacci Re, as well as certain other vehicles and reinsurance contracts which transfer risk to capital.
+The TMR third-party capital vehicles which we manage in connection with the acquisition of the TMR Group Entities also generate management and performance fee income, though this fee income was not material to our results of operations for the second quarter of 2019.

-In the first quarter of 2019, total fee income increased \$3.1 million, to \$28.8 million, compared to \$25.7 million in the first quarter of 2018, primarily driven by an increase in the dollar value of capital being managed.
+In the second quarter of 2019, total fee income increased \$7.5 million, to \$40.2 million, compared to \$32.7 million in the second quarter of 2018, primarily driven by an increase in the dollar value of capital being managed, combined with improved underlying performance.